HITECHCRIME/HC_SG97_Sherpa/README.md

 laid with ice
 getting - worn out
 daily sacrifice's callin'
-ya better - own that (own that - scream add) only way's now (only time's now) throws of dice pressin' onwards always lucking out sherpa's gone now (onwards)
+ya better - own that                      (own that - scream add) only way's now                            (only time's now) throws of dice pressin' onwards always lucking out sherpa's gone now                         (onwards adds)

-getting all the slots for a mission pushing them ladders - vain for a reason off the tones of crowd so gleeful (scream add gleeful) eyes on the         (deeper voice) mists of the frozen (deeper voice) at this ungodly hour the unskilled will devour the rest
+gettin' all the slots
+for a mission
+pushin' them ladders - vain
+for a reason
+off the tones of crowd
+so gleeful                                (scream add gleeful) eyes on the                               (deeper voice) mists of the frozen                       (deeper voice) at this ungodly hour the unskilled will devour the rest